citation-file-format/citation-file-format/events/rse18-hack-day/index.md

 **Participation is free and open to everyone**, regardless of their skill set and experience.

-**Registration** is through the [registration form for #RSE18](https://store.southampton.ac.uk/conferences-and-events/physical-sciences-and-engineering/physics-astronomy/events/third-conference-of-research-software-engineers).
+**Registration** has been possible through the [registration form for #RSE18](https://store.southampton.ac.uk/conferences-and-events/physical-sciences-and-engineering/physics-astronomy/events/third-conference-of-research-software-engineers).
 If you don't attend the main conference but want to participate in the hack day, please let me know per email at *stephan* [dot] *druskat* [at] *hu-berlin* [dot] *de*.

+**PLEASE NOTE THAT THE HACK DAY IS NOW FULLY BOOKED!**
+If you have confirmed your attendance per email, you're on board.
+If you have registered, but have not yet confirmed your attendance per email, you can still do so and will be added to the waiting list for the event.

 **Participation is limited to 30 attendees**, and participants will be selected on a first come first serve basis.
 You will be notified about your participation per